goelayu/goelayu.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Ayush Goel is a Research Scientist at Meta in Network.AI group.
+Ayush Goel is a Research Scientist at Meta in the Network.AI group.
 He previously worked at Hewlett Packard Labs, IBM Research.
 He got his PhD in Computer Science from the University of Michigan in Oct 2023.
 He was affiliated with the [Systems](https://systems.engin.umich.edu/) Lab where he was advised by [Harsha V. Madhyastha](https://www.harsha.usc.edu/) and [Ravi Netravali](https://www.cs.princeton.edu/~ravian/).
 His research interests lie at the intersection of distributed systems and programming languages.
 During his PhD, he investigated the application of PL techniques on the modern web, and built systems that leverage fine-grained data-flow, control-flow analysis of web computations to improve information exchange on the web.
 He has also worked on geo-distributed storage systems and software-defined WANs.